Holden Colorado: Colorado I (RC; 2008)

+Colorado II (RG; 2012)

 The second-generation Holden Colorado was revealed at the 2011 Australian International Motor Show and went on sale in June 2012 in both Australia and New Zealand, also sourced from the Rayong factory in Thailand.
 Only one engine is offered, the 2.8 L turbo diesel, built by GM Thailand.
 In order from lowest to highest, trims include the LS, LT, LSX, LTZ, LTZ+ and Z71 for the 2020 model year.
 The LS and LT are basic trims, LSX and Z71 are designed with a focus on off-roading, LTZ and LTZ+ are designed with a focus on luxury.
 LT is only available as a RWD, LSX, LTZ+ and Z71 are only available as 4WD.

+For the 2016 model year, the Colorado was facelifted (RG II) with a retained front end, a Chevrolet-designed interior that replaces the Isuzu-designed interior, upgraded power, and better build quality.

 The Brazilian-built Chevrolet S-10 dual-cab became the 2017 facelifted model.
 The Colorado and Colorado 7, the latter rebadged as Chevrolet Trailblazer SUV in 2017, were made at the GM Thailand plant for both the Asian and Australasian markets Both were discontinued in 2020 due to the demise of Holden brand and the closure of GM Thailand plant.

+The pre-facelift model (LTZ) was criticized by CarAdvice (currently Drive.com.au) for its interior, ride, gearbox (automatic used in test), and build quality, but did receive praise for fuel consumption, practicality and servicing costs.
+CarAdvice did a review with the Isuzu D-Max (the truck the Colorado was based on), and said it was the better choice over the Holden.